Communication, Film Studies in Tokyo, Japan

 *There will be no housekeeping service.

-Please note: This program is likely to fill before the application deadline.
+Please note: This program is currently half full due to previously deferred program participants.
 We recommend you apply as soon as possible.

 Should you apply to the program after the program has been filled, you will be placed on a waiting list after successful completion of the application process.
 Your application fee will not be deposited unless you are accepted in the program and it can be returned until then.